amazon-science/tracking-dataset/README.md

 Annotations are provided with visible and amodal bounding boxes in anno_visible_2022.json and anno_amodal_2022.json respectively.

+## Public Detection
+Please refer to [Public detection](readme/public_detection.md) for details

 ## Version
 [Updated 10/21/2022] Bugs were fixed related to Pixabay and MEVA videos in the early downloading script.

+[Updated 09/28/2023] Official pre-trained detection results for "public detection" evaluation protocol.

 [To Appear] Official script to convert gluoncv motion dataset format to MOTChallenge and MSCOCO dataset format.

-[To Appear] Official pre-trained detection results for "public detection" evaluation protocol.

 [To Appear] The full FPS annotation.
 (The existing annotation only includes key frames which are sampled at 5FPS.)